-OUR Vision ~ Australia would be a better place if there were more Curlers.
+Australia would be a better place if there were more Curlers.

-The Australian Curling Federation leads, develops, and promotes the sport of curling in AThe first curling club in Australia formed in 1933 in Melbourne.
+The Australian Curling Federation leads, develops, and promotes the sport of curling in Australia.
+The first curling club in Australia formed in 1933 in Melbourne.
 Sir Norman Brooks – Wimbledon winner in 1907 and 1914, AFL footballer and Australian Golf Open winner – was the first President.
 The club was subsequently disbanded in 1939.
 In 1984, curling reappeared in Australia and the Australian Curling Association formed international links with the International Curling Federation (now the World Curling Federation) in 1986.

 In 1990, Australia first competed internationally in Oslo, Norway.
 The Australian Curling Federation (ACF) was formed in 1993 to be the national governing body for the sport in Australia.
 James Oastler was the inaugural president of the Federation which had three state members: New South Wales, South Australia and Victoria.

 The initial challenge for the ACF was to host the third Pacific Curling Championships in 1993 for which reconditioned stones were obtained on lease from the World Curling Federation.
 Competitors from New Zealand, Japan and Australia included men’s and women’s teams from all three countries.
-Since that time the South Australian member association has closed and two new member associations joined; the Queensland Curling Association was formed in 2005 and WA Curling was formed in 2014.
+Since that time the South Australian member association has closed and two new member associations joined; the Queensland Curling Association was formed in 2005 and Curling WA was formed in 2014.